 Having a bedside commode is an excellent option for anyone restricted in mobility.
 It is a chair toilet with no running water and can hang by the bed or anywhere in the home.
-The bedside commodes consist of a chair frame with a toilet seat under which a pale fits.
+The bedside commodes consist of a chair frame with a toilet seat under which a pail fits.
 In the following article, we discuss the advantages of bedside commodes.

 How does a bedside commode work?